September 14, 2021 2:11:47 PM

 - Enquire how the agency monitors its caregivers.
 Careful and continuous monitoring ensures that appropriate action can be taken immediately if needed.

 - The requirements of care recipients typically change over time, even day-to-day or week-to-week, depending upon needs and the availability of family members.
-Therefore, it’s vital that the agency be flexible and able to provide either live-in or live-out service, for whatever periods are needed.
+Therefore, it’s vital that the agency be flexible and able to provide caregiving services, for whatever periods are needed.
 Ask if your agency provides service on a 24x7 basis.

 - Flexibility may also be required in the locations where care is provided: at home, in a retirement residence or in a hospital.
 Some agencies do not provide these options.